InternRobotics/StreamVLN/README.md

    Extract them into the `data/datasets/` directory.

 3. **Collected Trajectory Data**
   We provide pre-collected observation-action trajectory data for training.
 These trajectories were collected using the **training episodes** from **R2R** and **RxR** under the Matterport3D environment.
-For the **EnvDrop** subset, please refer to [DATASET.md](https://huggingface.co/datasets/cywan/StreamVLN-Trajectory-Data/blob/main/README.md) for instructions on how to collect it yourself.
+For the **EnvDrop** and **ScaleVLN** subset, please refer to [here](https://huggingface.co/datasets/cywan/StreamVLN-Trajectory-Data/blob/main/README.md) for instructions on how to collect it yourself.
   Download the observation-action trajectory data from [Hugging Face](https://huggingface.co/datasets/cywan/StreamVLN-Trajectory-Data), and extract it to `data/trajectory_data/`.

 Your final folder structure should look like this: